 Most people skim blogs more than they read them.
 Formatting your posts to facilitate skimming — that is, making your major points stand out visually — is a smart thing to do, especially for technical or complex topics.

 Your headline and sub-headlines should tell a compelling story in and of themselves, but they should also encourage the reader to read the content underneath.
-For example, in this post about how to write headlines, the headline is a question each sub-headline is an answer – but each sub-headline also prompts the audience to read the content for more information about how to implement each answer.
+For example, in this post about how to use content to improve the customer experience, each sub-headline is one clear reason why content should be factored into the customer experience — but each sub-headline also prompts the reader to read the content to learn the “why” and “how.”

 Use bullets and numbers to make individual points and give step-by-step instructions.
 Also, indent sections of your blog post to call them out as important.

 Utilize white space to give your readers’ eyes a rest and colors to draw attention to important sections.